2 Samuel 18

 Notes

 David's lament (v.
 33) — Hebrew: בְּנִי אַבְשָׁלוֹם בְּנִי בְנִי אַבְשָׁלוֹם — "my son Absalom, my son, my son Absalom."
-The repetition is grief in its rawest form — the same words circling because there is nothing else to say.
-"Would I had died instead of you" — this is substitutionary longing, the parent's deepest instinct reversed: the child has died; the parent wishes the dying had fallen to himself instead.
+The repetition is grief without articulation, the same words circling because there is nothing else to say.
+"Would I had died instead of you" — substitutionary longing, a parent's instinct reversed: the child has died; the parent wishes the dying had fallen to himself instead.

-Christian exegetes from Origen onward have read David's cry as a typological anticipation of the cry of the Father over the Son — and more directly, as a figure of the love that drives substitutionary atonement.
-The parallel is not allegorical in the strict sense, but it is not accidental that the most famous fatherly cry of grief in the Old Testament uses the language of dying-in-place-of.
+Christian exegetes from Origen onward have read David's cry as a typological anticipation of the cry of the Father over the Son, and more pointedly, as a figure of the love that drives substitutionary atonement.
+The parallel is not allegorical in the strict sense, and a Christian reader may recognize the resonance without insisting that the text itself carries that theological freight.
+The connection belongs to the history of reception rather than to the chapter's own narrative logic.

 Interpretations

-On Joab's killing of Absalom: Reformed commentators generally see Joab's act as simultaneously understandable (the rebellion had to end) and sinful (he violated a direct royal command).
+On Joab's killing of Absalom: Reformed commentators generally see Joab's act as both understandable (the rebellion had to end) and sinful (he violated a direct royal command).
 Joab is a man who consistently does what is necessary for David's kingdom while refusing to be constrained by David's personal relationships.
-His pragmatic justification in chapter 19 is not condemned by the narrator, though David's deathbed instruction to Solomon indicates the action was never forgiven.
+His pragmatic justification in chapter 19 is not condemned by the narrator, though David's deathbed instruction to Solomon (1 Kings 2:5-6) explicitly names Joab's murders of Abner and Amasa — not the killing of Absalom — as the basis for the charge.

 On David's lament as a type of Christ: Some Reformed interpreters (following Calvin) see David's grief primarily as a human father's anguish without pressing the typological dimension too hard.
 Others in the Lutheran and Anglican traditions (e.g., Luther himself) found in David's anguished substitutionary cry — "Would I had died instead of you" — a genuine foreshadowing of the atoning love of God the Father who gives the Son, and of Christ who dies in our place.
 Neither reading is exegetically required, but the typological resonance has been recognized across traditions.